How to get an Agent to handle complex, multi-step queries

 1. Train

-Start by mapping the work you want the AI Agent to take on.
+Start by mapping the work you want the Agent to take on.

-Training an AI Agent to handle complex work requires a different approach than for informational queries.
-You need to teach it your policies, SOPs, decision paths, and tools your agents use.
+Training an Agent to handle complex work requires a different approach than the one you’d take for informational queries.
+You need to teach it the policies, SOPs, decision paths, and tools your human team uses.

 When you have that list, start mapping the actual workflows your team follows to solve them today.